cambriota/iota-identity-provider/README.md

 You can use [this CLI wallet](https://github.com/cambriota/identity-cli-wallet) to create your DID and Credentials.

-Navigate to [https://auth.cambriota.dev/demo/]() to try it out!
+Navigate to <a href="https://auth.cambriota.dev/demo/" target="_blank">https://auth.cambriota.dev/demo/</a> to try it out!

 ## Development & Contribution

 ### Run

-You can find a running instance at [https://auth.cambriota.dev/demo/]()

 [Read about running your own instance.]() _--link--_